-If you don’t want to use drops, maybe you could try gripe water for gas problems instead.
-Your baby’s health is the number one priority, and by giving them a pain relief from gas, it will be happier than ever.
+If you don’t want to use drops, maybe you could try it for gas problems instead.
+Your baby’s health is the number one priority, and by giving them pain relief from gas, it will be happier than ever.

 Many people have this perplexity: gripe water vs gas drops.
 Which type of product to use?
 And what is grip water?

-Well, this product is all-natural and safe for delicate baby’s gut.
+Well, this product is all-natural and safe for a delicate baby’s gut.
 It brings relief quickly and helps with general fussiness.
-Many pediatrician doctors give the advice to try this type of remedy.
+Many pediatrician doctors give the advice trying this type of remedy.

 It’s made with ginger and organic fennel, and it doesn’t require refrigeration after you use it.

-Also, the Mommy’s Bliss Gripe Water contains no gluten, soy or dairy, and it’s vegan friendly.
+Also, Mommy’s Bliss contains no gluten, soy, or dairy, and it’s vegan friendly.

 Thus, you don’t have to worry about allergies.
 Besides this, it’s also artificial colors and flavors free, without alcohol or any harsh chemical.
-As a side note: you can try "Mommys bliss baby probiotic drops" in addition to bliss gripe water.
+As a side note: you can try "Mommys bliss best baby probiotic drops".

 Let’s sum it up: